zhol0777/bot-clony/README.md

 or, you build with docker like this

-3. `docker build --no-cache -t bannerbot .`
+3. `docker build --no-cache -t granmarkbot .`
 4. `docker-compose up -d`

 Maybe it also runs on heroku.
 I don't know, I just followed some guide I found on Medium to prepare it for that.

-## How do I use it?

-Bannerlord replies to a message in the channel where banner images are chosen with `!banner` for the first/only image in a post, or `!banner {image number}` to pick out a specific image from a post with multiple embeds. `!banner 3` for the third image in a post, and so on.